rbellido-ut/pipe-n-fork/pseudocode.md

     if input is 'X'
         delete one character back ##
     if input is 'a'
+        write 'z' to buffer
+    if input is 'E'
-        write 'z' to output pipe
+        write buffer to output pipe
 ```